 If you’re a CPI Certified Instructor, you’ll hear much more about the Restraint Reduction Network™ at our Instructors’ Conference

 in New Orleans this July.
-Kendra Stea, our Director of Client Services, is leading this year’s North American initiative.
+Kendra Stea, our Director of Client Services from 2001 to 2015, is leading this year’s North American initiative.
 If you’d like to learn more about the network right now, I recommend listening to this podcast

 with Kendra, where she discusses how you and your school or org can be a part of keeping all students—and all people in all care environments—safe.